emard/esp32ecp5/README.md

 This is how to manually setup WiFi by creating auto-executable file named "main.py" by copy-pasting text to ">>>" micropython command prompt without any upload tools.
-Later will be explained how to setup simple roaming profile with multiple APs and passwords.
+Later is explained how to install upload tools and setup simple roaming profile with multiple
+APs and passwords.

 Choose either setup as "client" or "access point":